When a bankruptcy order is made, the bankrupt must stop using their chequebook and bank cards and immediately surrender them to the Official Receiver.

 Some banks allow bankrupts to continue to use existing accounts.
 Even if the bank agrees to this, they will freeze the account when they become aware of the bankruptcy order.

 Money in an account at the date of the bankruptcy order is an asset in the bankruptcy.
 The Offical Receiver may allow the use of some of this money for essential living expenses.

 In the case where the bank account is in joint names, the Offical Receiver decides how much of the money to release to each of the joint account holders.

 Bank Accounts Overdrawn at Bankruptcy

-Any overdraft or outstanding balance on credit cards is a debt in the bankruptcy.
-Therefore, payments must not be paid directly to the bank, unless it is a secured debt.
+Any overdraft or outstanding balance on credit cards is a debt in bankruptcy.
+Therefore, payments must not be paid directly to the bank unless it is a secured debt.
 This is because the bankrupt would be giving the bank preferential treatment over other creditors.
-The Offical Receiver decides which debts are paid and, in which proportions.
+The Offical Receiver decides which debts are paid and in which proportions.

-For bank account is in joint names, all parties are jointly responsible for the whole debt.
+For bank accounts in joint names, all parties are jointly responsible for the whole debt.
 This is the same for any joint credit agreement.
 Therefore the bank can ask the joint account holder facing bankruptcy to pay all the money owed.